1There was a man in the land of Uz whose name was Job. That man was blameless and upright, and one who feared God and turned away from evil.

 28“Now therefore be pleased to look at me, for surely I would not lie to your face.

-29Please return.
-Let there be no injustice.
-Yes, return again.
+29Please reconsider.
+Do not be unjust.
+Yes, reconsider.
 My cause is righteous.

 30Is there injustice on my tongue?
 Is my taste not able to discern mischievous things?”

 1“Isn’t a man forced to labor on earth?
-Are not his days like the days of a hired hand?
+Aren’t his days like the days of a hired hand?

 2Like a servant who earnestly desires the shadow, like a hireling who looks for his wages,

 3so I am made to possess months of misery, wearisome nights are appointed to me.

 4When I lie down, I say, ‘When will I arise and the night be gone?’
 I toss and turn until the dawning of the day.

 5My flesh is clothed with worms and clods of dust.
 My skin hardens, then breaks out afresh.

 6My days are swifter than a weaver’s shuttle, and are spent without hope.